GB News programme with Rishi Sunak investigated by Ofcom over impartiality rules

 GB News is currently being investigated by Ofcom for a number of other shows, including many over impartiality issues.

-The issue of political figures such as Sir Jacob Rees-Mogg and current Conservative deputy chairman Lee Anderson presenting topical programmes has also been contentious.
+The issue of political figures such as Sir Jacob Rees-Mogg and former Conservative deputy chairman Lee Anderson presenting topical programmes has also been contentious.

-Former pensions minister Esther McVey and backbencher Philip Davies are also presenters on GB News, and former culture secretary Nadine Dorries began hosting a programme on TalkTV before she quit as an MP.
+Former pensions minister Esther McVey and backbencher Philip Davies have also been part of the GB News line-up, and former culture secretary Nadine Dorries began hosting a programme on TalkTV before she quit as an MP.

 Labour’s shadow foreign secretary David Lammy also hosts a show on LBC.